nrkno/sofie-core/DEVELOPER.md

 ### Documentation

-The documentation can be found at [Sofie TV Automation Documentation](https://nrkno.github.io/sofie-core/) and its for subsection (For Developers)[https://nrkno.github.io/sofie-core/docs/for-developers/intro].
+The documentation can be found at [Sofie TV Automation Documentation](https://nrkno.github.io/sofie-core/) and its for subsection [For Developers](https://nrkno.github.io/sofie-core/docs/for-developers/intro).
 Specific _Sofie Core_ information can also be in `DOCS.md` and `DEVELOPER.md` in the subfolders of this git project, for example [meteor/server/api/playout](meteor/server/api/playout/DOCS.md).

 ### Monorepo Layout